Legacy Foundation of Southeast Arizona

 More To Explore

-The Legacy Foundation has been proud to support our not-for-profit organizations with COVID-19 Emergent & Recovery Grants since the start of the pandemic.
-Our Emergent Grants assisted organizations whose ability
+The Legacy Foundation has been proud to support our not-for-profit organizations with COVID-19 Emergent Grants since the start of the pandemic.
+Now, in the spirit of optimism and hope, we

 Translate »